-- 1. Use the LEARN booklet to support you when discussing concerns with a student (ask the DSL or deputy for a copy if you do not have one). - 2.
-Let the child/young person/parent know what you plan to do next if you have heard a disclosure of abuse or you are talking with them about your concerns.
+- 1. Use the LEARN booklet to support you when discussing concerns with a student (ask the DSL or deputy for a copy if you do not have one.
+It can also be found in the library section of CPOMs or in the Safeguarding CPD folder on Teams). - 2.
+Let the child/young person/parent/carer know what you plan to do next if you have heard a disclosure of abuse or you are talking with them about your concerns.
 Do not promise to keep what s/he tells you secret. - 3.
 Inform the DSL immediately.
-If the DSL is not available, inform the Deputy DSLs.
-If neither are available, speak to the Headteacher or deputy Headteacher.
-There is a list of DSL level, trained staff in the school on the safeguarding poster in all offices.
-Also listed near the beginning of this policy).
+If the DSL is not available, inform the Deputy DSL.
+If neither are available, speak to the Headteacher or a Deputy Headteacher.
+There is a list of DSL level trained staff in the school on the safeguarding poster in all offices which can also be found in this policy.
 If there is no other member of staff available, you must make the referral yourself. - 4.
 Make a written record as soon as possible after the event on CPOMs, as shown in Appendix C.

-12.8.
-If you suspect a child is at risk of harm
+11.4 If you suspect a child is at risk of harm

 There will be occasions when staff suspect that a child may be at serious risk, but have no 'real' evidence.
 The child's behaviour may have changed, their artwork could be concerning or other physical but inconclusive signs.
 In these circumstances, staff will always try to give the child the opportunity to talk.
 The signs noticed may be due to a variety of factors and it is wholly appropriate to ask the child if they are alright or if you can help in any way.
-Staff can use the LEARN booklet to support them in these conversations (ask the DSL or deputy for a copy if you do not have one).
+Staff can use the LEARN booklet to support them in these conversations (ask the DSL or deputy for a copy if you do not have one.
+It can also be found in the library section of CPOMs or in the Safeguarding CPD folder on Teams).